- Effect of NSW State Archives functions on the public

 Records relating to Board meetings (Minutes and Meeting Papers)

 Disposal/accession and related records

 These give details of records approved for destruction or transfer as State archives.

 Public Access — working records

 Public Access maintains a range of records, the most significant of which relate to Reading Room Services.

 These are chiefly designed for NSW State Archives staff and other government employees.

 NSW State Archives produces a variety of publications for the public and for the NSW public sector.
 These range from guides and finding aids to recordkeeping standards, policies and guidelines.
 Many publications can be viewed on-line and can be purchased in hardcopy format.
 Detailed and summary lists of publications are available on request to the Sydney Records Centre or the Western Sydney Records Centre.

 A range of brochures outlining services offered by the Government Records Repository is available from the Western Sydney Records Centre.
 Public Access has also prepared a number of Archives in Brief leaflets to assist researchers.

-State Records’ internet is a rich source of information regarding its operations.
+NSW State Archives’ internet is a rich source of information regarding its operations.